puyanwei/promise-to-gif-dat-wordnik/README.md

-# Promise to Gif My Wordnik!
+# Promise to Gif Dat Wordnik!

 I wanna get better with using promises and async, so I'm doing this project to grab data from APIs and send that to the giffy API to get back a result.